 \section{Experiments}

-In this section, we show results of the MatNTM over two synthetic tasks while comparing it with a basic Matrix RNN.
-Since the addressing mechanism of the MatNTM is identical to NTM, it is natural to expect the learned memory addressing scheme of MatNTM to be identical to that of NTM for same type of tasks.
-However, since the main goal of the paper is to introduce higher order input input data to be processed directly, thus we are constrained to use matrix shaped inputs instead of vectors.
-But since the usual NTM only accepts vector shaped inputs, we construct matrix analogue of each such vector tasks.
-Hence, we can compare the performance of Matrix RNNs against the MatNTM to see the gain introduced by drastically high memory capacity (Theorem 4 \& Figure \ref{fig:J_k_cumul_mem}) and improved addressing mechanism (in comparison to system in Equation \ref{mem-dyn-sys}) of the latter.
+In this section, we show the results of the MatNTM over two synthetic tasks while comparing it with a basic Matrix RNN.
+Since the addressing mechanism of the MatNTM is identical to NTM, it is natural to expect the learned memory addressing scheme of MatNTM to be identical to that of NTM for the same type of tasks.
+However, since the main goal of the paper is to introduce higher-order input data to be processed directly, we are constrained to use matrix-shaped inputs instead of vectors.
+However, since the usual NTM only accepts vector-shaped inputs, we construct a matrix analogue of each such vector task.

 In order to keep the MatNTM closer to theoretic evaluations done previously, we perform minimal-to-no hyperparameter tuning.
-Only the size and number of hidden layers of Matrix RNN is changed in between tasks, which thus allows us to portray the difficulty faced by the MatNTM over various tasks much more explicitly.
+Only the size and number of hidden layers of Matrix RNN are changed in between tasks, which thus allows us to portray the difficulty faced by the MatNTM over various tasks much more explicitly.
 Note that the bilinear mapping between the states introduces quadratic form which can make the training unstable as can be seen from the learning curves in Figures \ref{fig:CopyLC} and \ref{fig:AssRecLC}.
-We use RMSprop \citep{Tieleman2012} optimizer for all tasks with a learning rate of $10^{-4}$ with $\tanh$ non-linearity for all recurrent matrix layers.
-We noted that using any non-saturating non-linearities like \verb|ReLU| and \verb|LeakyReLU| causes frequent overflow in the operations of the addressing mechanisms of the MatNTM (Figure \ref{fig:matntm} Eq.
-1-4).
-Further details for training parameters can be found in Table \ref{tab:TrainDetails}.
+We use the RMSprop \cite{Tieleman2012} optimizer for all tasks with a learning rate of $10^{-4}$ with $\tanh$ non-linearity for all recurrent matrix layers.
+We noted that using any non-saturating non-linearities such as \verb|ReLU| and \verb|LeakyReLU| causes a frequent overflow in the operations of the addressing mechanisms of the MatNTM (Figure \ref{fig:matntm} - Steps 1-4).
+We provide further details for the training parameters in Table \ref{tab:TrainDetails}.